open-contracting/standard/standard/standard.md

     -   The supplier is the entity, or entities, providing the goods or services in the contract.
 It could be an individual, a private organization, or another public body.

-### Contracting process
-Secondly, there is data that describes the **process** of contracting:
+-   Goods / services
+    -   Details, ideally at the line item level, of the goods and services being procured.
+This should include a standardized code (detailing the items category e.g. construction or agricultural goods) & description as well as any supporting information.
+-   Contract details
+    -   Information about the contract award, the document, and the closing.
+        Including award date, signature date, start & end date, links to the award & contract documents, and termination information.
+        It would also capture details of contract amendments (change of value, deliverables alterations, no-cost extensions)

--   Tender
+-   Tender process
     -   This the information about the tender process.
 It may include: opening dates, closing dates, consultation information, the type of bidding process (open process, selective tendering, limited tendering or sole source), award criteria (lowest cost, best proposal, appropriate quality), as well as links to supporting documentation, a tender ID, and a link to the tender notice.

--   Award
-    -   The information about the award process.
-Along with supplier and the awarded value, the award information would include a link to the award notice with an award date.
-It may also include information such as the number of bids, and number of bidders in the process.
+It may also include information such as the number of bids and bidders who participated in the process.

--   Contract
-    -   Information about the contract and the process through to completion.
-Including links to the contract documents, details of contract amendments (change of value, deliverables alterations, no-cost extensions), reports on deliverables and the status of the contract (active, completed, terminated).
-    -   Note that Termination information (details of why the contract ended, final costs paid, final deliverables, and evaluation information.) is included under contract within our data model although it is a seperate phase in the contracting journey.
+#### Amounts / values
+Over the contracting process, there are different types of amounts that its important to capture.
+For example on each good to be
+procured: at the tender phase there may be a minimum & maximum budged value, but t the award phase, we know the actual contract value.
+Or, it is important to note the total awarded contract value and the final contract value at termination.
+It is our intention that the contracting record will store this more subtle value data, not just the most recent number from a release.

-### Add on information
+#### Add on information
-Thirdly, in addition to the core components, there will be cases where publishers, or users, need to augment the core data with their own information.
+In addition to the core components, there will be cases where publishers, or users, need to augment the core data with their own information.
 The standard will provide a mechanism for Add-On information.
 This will include additional fields in core components as